minvws/nl-kat-coordination/docs/source/technical_design/debianinstall.rst

 repository that will allow you to keep your installation up-to-date using apt.
 An installation of KAT can be done on a single machine or spread out on several machines for a high availability setup.
 This guide will take you through the steps for installing it on a single machine.
+There are also :ref:`scripts<Scripts>` available if you don't want to do this by hand.

 Supported distributions
 =======================